 Glenfraser is a pretty interesting car.
 One-of-a-kind, it's a Canadian Car & Foundry unit built to the same dimensions basically as the stainless Budd cars.
 VIAs fleet site has a whole page dedicated to this unit.
 Since it's only one car, I do wonder how VIA decides which train gets to pick it up, it would be a nice bonus for a train trip.
 However, VIA often rents it out for special functions so seeing it on the train you're about to board may not turn out as promising as hoped.

 Cars like this is what made riding the rails such a thrill when I was a kid.
 As a young-un, we did take a family trip once from my home in Sydney to Toronto and then back and all those images of getting set up in the sleeper bunks, eating in the dining car, hanging out the lounge, still there in my head.
 When my wife and I were dating we did a trip from Toronto to Sydney while the railliners (more commonly known as the RDC cars) still ran from Halifax to Sydney.
 The Atlantic ran from Montreal to Halifax for our overnighter and we took a nice big cozy bedroom for the trip.
-My wife loved the washroom.
 The Atlantic was one of the last steam-heated trains in service.
 When you sat on the toilet, the water was all steamy and warm, so you got this gush of nice warm air when you sat on it.
 Wasn't a lot of money those days, a couple of hundred for the unit each way.
 She wasn't quite as enthused with the railliners from Truro to Sydney thoguth, with their built-in diesel engines.
 I always liked them, having spent many a ride from the Annapolis valley, sitting at the bar in the back.
 Nothing quite like drinking a beer or two and watching the country side slide by out the window.

 So, only a handful of vids this winter.
 My yootoob page has a couple more.
 When I get more time I'll be able to dedicate a bit more to the task.
 Right now any extra time I have is spent getting in the miles to avoid becoming a non-runner.